 Other transportation improvements in the State have affected or will affect Turnpike traffic to varying degrees.
 For example, the completion of Interstate 95 (I-95) in Palm Beach, Martin, and St. Lucie counties in 1988 reduced Mainline usage in 1989 to a level below that which would otherwise have occurred on the Turnpike, but that was a one-time occurrence.
 Since then, I-95 has been periodically widened and improved to help ease congestion.
 Those I-95 widening projects have generally progressed from south to north, in Miami-Dade, Broward, and Palm Beach counties.
-Nevertheless, the I-95 corridor still remains generally congested, particularly during peak traffic periods.
+Nevertheless, the I-95 corridor still remains generally congested, particularly during peak traffic periods, making Turnpike an attractive alternate route.

 In an effort to improve mobility in the southern part of the I-95 corridor without using additional right-of-way, FDOT and local transit partners are converting 22 miles of I-95 high occupancy vehicle (HOV) lanes into "express lanes" between downtown Miami in Miami-Dade County and Fort Lauderdale in Broward County.
 The express lanes will continue to accommodate HOVs and bus rapid transit free of charge, but will also be available to toll-paying non-HOVs.
 The 22-mile project is called "95 Express" and includes two phases.
 The first phase includes two sub-phases: 1A and 1B.
 Phase 1A, which began toll collection in December 2008, includes the 7-mile northbound direction only from SR 112 to the Golden Glades interchange in Miami-Dade County.
 Phase 1B began toll collection in January 2010 and includes the southbound direction from the Golden Glades interchange to just south of S.R.
 836, and extends the northbound express lanes further to the south from S.R.
 112 to I-395.
 Tolls in these lanes are collected electronically using SunPass® and are variably-priced based on congestion levels.
-The second phase of the project, which is expected to open in late 2014, will extend the express lanes in both directions by 15 miles to provide continuous mobility between I-395 and Broward Boulevard in Broward County.
+The second phase of the project, which is expected to open in 2016, will extend the express lanes in both directions by 15 miles to provide continuous mobility between I-395 and Broward Boulevard in Broward County.
+The third phase is also being added on I-95 from Stirling Road in Broward County to Linton Boulevard in Palm Beach County which includes new dual express lanes in segments.
+Construction will begin on the first segment, 3A (Broward Boulevard to SW 10th Street in Broward County) in early 2016.
+Future expansion after Phase 3A is currently under development and includes completion of the dual express lanes in each direction for the full length of the 95 Express Phase 3 limits.
+Additionally, a direct connection between northbound and southbound 95 Express and I-595 express/general use lanes, to and from the west, is proposed as part of phase 3.
+Tolls will be collected electronically using SunPass® and will be variably priced based on congestion levels.
 While this project has notably improved average travel speeds within the I-95 corridor, it has not negatively impacted traffic on the Turnpike.